Verification model

 Two classes of request

-- Timestamp request — hex digest in, RFC 3161 token returned by an upstream TSA out
+- Timestamp request — hex digest in, RFC 3161 token out

 - Timestamp verification — hex digest plus token in, verdict out